-Are you part of an organization, church, business, neighborhood group etc. that can help get the word out about Kansas elections in 2023?
+Are you part of an organization, church, business, neighborhood group etc. that can help get the word out about Kansas elections in 2024?

 - Start by talking to people at the organization about prioritizing voter education.
 Do you need buy-in from leadership?
-Are you serving as the staff point person? - Plot out your activities and communications timeline, based on the dates we've listed below.
+Are you serving as the staff point person? - Plot out your activities and communications timeline, based on the dates we've listed below. - Find content for your organizational or corporate newsletter in our Toolkit.

-Start telling folks about the November 07 election!
+Start telling folks about the November 5 election!